 In this post, we’ll walk through all the detail you need to know about transaction coordinators how they can help you grow your business, the types of coordinators, and how to find one.

-What is a Transaction Coordinator?
+What is a real estate Transaction Coordinator?

-Outside of agents, some property owners can also hire transaction coordinators on their own to handle a sale without having to hire a real estate agent.
+Outside of agents, some property owners can also hire real estate transaction coordinators on their own to handle a sale without having to hire a real estate agent.
 The TC will monitor and facilitate every step of the transaction from opening to closing.
 High volume investors, such as wholesalers or those with a large flipping operation, may sometimes hire a TC as well.
 However, the vast majority of TC’s work for high-performing agents.

 What does a real estate transaction coordinator do?